 In 2017 and 2018 I explored how low-income Puerto Rican families recovered from Hurricane Maria.
 With the illustrator, John Cei Douglas, we turned this research into a comic in English and Spanish.

 Teaching and Workshop Resource

-You’ll discover the subtle social, cultural, economic and psychological impacts of disasters that go under the radar of the international news media; and why people experience disasters differently – based on gender, age, and race.
-The story highlights what recovery means for disaster-affected people – is it simply repairing a damaged roof, or does it also include recovering a person’s sense of home and identity?
+Discover the subtle social, cultural, economic and psychological impacts of disasters that go under the radar of the international news media.
+The story highlights what recovery means for disaster-affected people – is it simply repairing a damaged roof, or does it also include recovering a person’s sense of home?

 Contact John Cei Douglas

 John is a freelance illustrator based in London.
 Check out his website and instagram.

 Sou, G. (2022).
 Reframing resilience as resistance: situating disaster recovery within colonialism.
 The Geographical Journal.
 188(1), 14-27.

 Sou, G., Cei Douglas., and Diaz-Basteris, F.(2022) An essay on After Maria.
 Special Issue on Family and Conflict in Graphic Narratives.
 Studies in Comics.

 Sou, G. and Webber, R. (2021) Un/making the ‘sensory home’: tastes, smells and sounds during disasters.
 Social and Cultural Geography.
 1-19.

 Sou, G., Shaw., D., and González, F. A. (2020) A new framework for disaster recovery: Longitudinal qualitative evidence from Puerto Rican households.
 World Development, 144, 105489.